vinescarlan/FlashCards/README.md

 # Flashcards
-### A simple web-based Flashcard app that you can use to test your web skills and knowledge
+### A simple web-based Flashcard app that you can use to test your web skills and knowledge.
+It randomly generate questions on each reload and by clicking "next" button.

+#### Technologies used:
+- HTML5
+- CSS3
+- Vanilla JavaScript
+- AJAX
+- JSON